 Before Your First HDB Appointment

-You will be invited by HDB to book your BTO flat after 1-2 weeks, depending on your queue position.
+You will be invited by HDB to book your BTO flat after 1-2 weeks, depending on your queue number.
 Meanwhile, before your first HDB appointment, it will be prudent to shortlist a few choice units a few days before your selection.
 There is no point in shortlisting too early as your choices may have already been snapped up by the time it reaches your queue number.

 Your First HDB Appointment

 On your first HDB appointment, bring along your appointment letter and NRIC.
-The flat selection is based strictly on your queue number and a HDB officer will assist you in selecting your flat based on the available units.
+The flat selection is based strictly on your queue number and an HDB officer will assist you in selecting your flat based on the available units.

-If you are successful in booking a unit and decide to take up a HDB concessionary loan, you will need to apply for the HDB Eligibility Letter (HLE).
-If you are taking a bank loan, you need to produce a Letter of Offer (LO).
+If you are successful in booking a unit and decide to take up an HDB concessionary loan, you will need to apply for the HDB Eligibility Letter (HLE).
+If you are taking a bank loan, you will need to produce a Letter of Offer (LO).
 You also need to pay an option-to-purchase fee - $500 for a 2-room flexi flat, $1,000 for a 3-room flat and $2,000 for 4 room and bigger flat, including an executive flat.

 Optional Component Scheme (OCS)